Baseball Stars 2

-is a baseball sports arcade game released by SNK in 1992 for the Neo-Geo console.
-A less detailed console version was released for the NES by Romstar the same year.
+is a 1992 baseball video game developed and published by SNK for the Neo Geo arcade and home platforms.
+A console version was released for the NES by Romstar the same year.

-Neo Geo version
+Gameplay

 Gameplay screenshot from the original Neo Geo version.

 The player can select from one of 18 teams across two leagues: Exciting League (beginner) & Fighting League (expert).

 It featured 18 teams across 2 leagues (Exciting League and Fighting League) and put more emphasis on the graphics and the gameplay; for example, being able to change pitchers or batters and powering up batters which increased the size of the bat.

 NES version

 Baseball Stars 2 for the Nintendo Entertainment System was distributed by Romstar in 1992.

 Changes made from the original Baseball Stars, released by SNK in 1989: